News flash: Donald Trump has purchased Greenland for $55 million and some carbon offsets.

 What’s new about today’s fake news is that anyone — not just journalists — can create and disseminate it.
 Thanks to the Internet and social media, nearly anyone with a smart phone and an imagination can say anything and make it look like reputable journalism.

-Even so, consumers of today’s news content should view everything with discernment.
+That’s why consumers of today’s news should view everything with discernment.

 The epistle of Jude may be one of the most neglected New Testament books.
 Bible readers are tempted — in part by its brevity and in part by its similarity to 2 Peter 2 — to skip over Jude on the way to Revelation, or to give this short epistle little more than a glance.

 That’s unfortunate, because Jude speaks volumes about the value of Christian apologetics.
 The Last Apologist: A Commentary on Jude for Defenders of the Christian Faith, is more than a verse-by-verse study.
 Each chapter explores key words and phrases, and poses thought-provoking questions that make this a handy resource for personal or group study.

 Last, you might want to check out the short video below.